Julian Green

-Julian Wesley Green (born June 6, 1995) is an American professional soccer player who plays as a midfielder for 2.
-Bundesliga club Greuther Fürth.
+Julian Wesley Green (born June 6, 1995) is an American professional soccer player who plays as a midfielder.

 He began his professional career at Bayern Munich and was part of their squad that won the 2013 FIFA Club World Cup.
 After making four competitive appearances for Bayern, scoring once and having a loan at Hamburger SV, he moved to VfB Stuttgart in January 2017, winning the 2.
 Bundesliga in his first season.
 He spent the 2017–18 2.
 Bundesliga season on loan at Greuther Fürth before signing for them permanently in the summer of 2018.

 Green represented both Germany and the United States at youth international level.
 He made his senior international debut for the United States in March 2014 and was selected for the 2014 FIFA World Cup, where he became the youngest American to score a goal in the competition and the youngest player to score in the 2014 tournament.